by Tammy Taylor~

 Having both of us involved equally in the chores means no one is left feeling like they do all the drudgery work.
 I mean, many hands make light work #amiright?
 Plus I think we just like being together so there’s that… 😀

 So there ya have it.
 It’s just a few of the ways that RancherMan & I have enjoyed many years of wedded bliss so far, with many, MANY more to come.
-Give a few of these tips a try and see if it doesn’t make a difference in your relationship too.
+If you’re feeling frustrated by small things in your relationship, give a few of these tips a try and see if it doesn’t make a difference in your relationship too.

 Other Inspirational Posts

 - How RancherMan & I Keep The Spark In Our Marriage